CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

 3. Add the following configurations:

    - Workspace Subscription: *Choose the default subscription.*
-   - Choose a Log Analytics Workspace: *Select the log analytics workpsace(i.e.,**wvd-monitoring-la-[uniqueid]**) from the drop down, that we just created.*
+   - Choose a Log Analytics Workspace: *Select the log analytics workpsace from the drop down, that we just created.*
    - At last, click on **Enable**.
-This will enable diagnostic settings in this Session host.
+This will enable diagnostic settings in this Session Host.

    ![ws name.](media/lb67.png)